dvucinozd/Home-Assistant-MQTT-Voice-Assistant/README.md

 By default, models live in the flash `model` partition (`partitions.csv`) and the build produces `build/srmodels/srmodels.bin`.
 Optionally you can load WakeNet models from SD card.
 See `docs/WAKENET_SD_CARD_SETUP.md`.
+Note: ESP-Hosted Wi-Fi uses the same SDIO lines as the SD card.
+Wi-Fi fallback requires the SD card to be unmounted (and in some cases physically removed).

 ---